-Funding for GHG reduction pathway retrofit capital projects supports you in implementing one or more phases of a GHG reduction pathway as defined in a GHG reduction pathway feasibility study or equivalent.
+This funding supports you in implementing one or more phases of a GHG reduction pathway as defined in a GHG reduction pathway feasibility study or equivalent.
 Eligible projects may focus on a pathway for a single building or a portfolio of buildings.
 GHG reduction pathway retrofits for a portfolio of buildings are eligible for funding provided the portfolio meets at least one of the following criteria:

-- The portfolio includes more than one community building within the same municipality. - The portfolio includes at least one community building and other municipal buildings within the same municipality. - The portfolio includes similar community buildings within multiple municipalities (subject to GMF review).
+- includes more than one community building within the same municipality. - includes at least one community building and other municipal buildings within the same municipality. - includes similar community buildings within multiple municipalities (subject to GMF review).